 South of Forks, also within Olympic National Park, the historic Kalaloch Lodge has cabins for rent (with no TV or Wi-Fi), so you can stay on the bluff and wander the stunning beach below (watch out for logs and riptides).
 There is also an adjacent national park campground.

 It’s difficult to imagine anything living up to the beauty of the Washington coast, but that’s because you’re not in Olympic National Park’s Hoh Rain Forest yet.
 Twenty miles south of Forks on Highway 101, turn down the Upper Hoh Road and start driving back in time — to prehistory.
-Stop at the national park entrance kiosk to purchase a pass ($20 per car, no fee from Aug.
-25–28 for the National Park Service’s centennial) and then head to the Hoh Rain Forest visitor center.
+Stop at the national park entrance kiosk to purchase a pass ($25 per car and valid for 7 consecutive days.
+If you have a fourth grader, use your Every Kid in a Park pass for free entry) and then head to the Hoh Rain Forest visitor center.

 Start your exploration in the Hall of Mosses, a short loop trail that introduces you to mammoth spruce trees, sheets of lichen and ferns so large, it’s almost a letdown not to see dinosaurs crashing around.
 A small detour from the trail will bring you to the banks of the Hoh River, a perfect stop for lunch and more mucking about.